 No matter where you are in your medical career, you can always find opportunities for growth and development.
-Whether you’re just coming out of residency, inching your way toward retirement, or somewhere in between, there are countless ways to gain new experiences and be a professional stand-out.
+Whether you’re just coming out of residency, inching your way toward retirement, or somewhere in between, there are countless ways to gain new experiences and stand out in your field.
 If you’re interested in broadening your horizons and tackling new challenges, here are five physician growth opportunities every doctor should consider.

 1. Volunteer at a free clinic

 Free and charitable clinics across the country depend on medical volunteers to provide much-needed care to the uninsured.
 If you have the time and inclination to participate in a potentially rewarding and resume-building experience, contact your local clinic to see what volunteer opportunities are available.

 Internal medicine physician Dr. Bob Sayson first volunteered in community health events in his home community of Portland, Oregon, and now volunteers full time at the Good News Clinic, which serves refugees, immigrants, and displaced residents who don’t have health insurance.
 He believes his efforts benefit all.
 “It’s not just about the health of the individual but the health of the community,” he says.